owzim/pw-blick/README.md

 ```

-You can use the plain file name with or without extension.
+You can use the file name with or without extension.

 Adding a version parameter only takes place, if `jsVersioning` is set to `true`, it's a local file and it exists.

-Modifying the file name to include 'min' only takes place, if `jsMin` is set to `true`, it's a local file and it exists.
+Modifying the file name to include **min** only takes place, if `jsMin` is set to `true`, it's a local file and it exists.

 The same applies for the `$asset->css('file')` method: